Getting Here

 Hire Vehicles

-In Cooktown car hire is available from the Sovereign Hotel who offer Toyota Rav4, Tarago or Prado and Milkwood Lodge offers a choice of 4wds.
+In Cooktown car hire is available from the Sovereign Hotel and Milkwood Lodge who both offer a choice of 4wds and cars.

 4WD vehicles, standard cars and campers are available from Cairns and major centres.
 If you are planning to go on unsealed roads, make sure you are covered by the appropriate insurance.